BhaveshThala/shared-frontend/README.md

 **ReactJS** : Refer to https://reactjs.org/ to understand the concepts of ReactJS

 **React Bootstrap** : Refer to https://react-bootstrap.github.io/getting-started/introduction/ to understand how to use React Bootstrap

+**React Material UI** : Refer to https://mui.com/material-ui/getting-started/ to understand use of Material-UI in react